tornado80/jpamb/README.md

 Examples of such scripts can be seen in `solutions/`.

-### Probabilities

-You can also respond with a probabilities [`0%`, `100%`], which is automatically converted into the optimal wager.
-An example of this is in`solutions/apriori.py`, which uses the distribution of errors from `stats/distribution.csv` to gain an advantage.
+You can also respond with a probability [`0%`: `100%`], which is automatically converted into the optimal wager.
+An example of this is in `solutions/apriori.py`, which uses the distribution of errors from `stats/distribution.csv` to gain an advantage (which is cheating :D).

 If you are curious, the optimal wager is found by solving the following quadratic function, where $p$ is the probability:
 $$(1 - p) \cdot \mathtt{wager} = p \cdot \mathtt{points} = p \cdot (1 - \frac{1}{\mathtt{wager} + 1})$$